Seaside Chocolate Workshop & Wine Pairing: In Partnership with Food & Wine Magazine

 Approximately 2½ Hours

-From the pier, it's just a short ride to a charming venue overlooking the sparkling Caribbean Sea.
+From the pier, it's a short ride to a charming venue overlooking the sparkling Caribbean Sea, where you’ll indulge in everything chocolate.
+In Mexico, most people still drink their chocolate, just as their forefathers did.
 Relax with a refreshing chocolate beverage as your host tells of the Mayans' and Aztecs' affinity for this elixir that begins as a tiny blossom on a small tree.
-Discover exactly how chocolate gets from the tree to your glass, mug or dessert plate.
-Then, follow the simple steps in creating the perfect piece of chocolate as you grind the traditional ingredients and make your very own bar of chocolate.
+You’ll discover exactly how chocolate gets from the tree to your glass, mug or dessert plate.
+Then, you’ll follow some simple steps, grinding traditional ingredients to create your very own bar of chocolate.

-Indulge in a tasting of various chocolatey items, including a delicious taco topped with a savory mole sauce -- a pungent mixture of chilies, spices and chocolate that dates back to the early colonial period.
-Because chocolate can be sweet or savory, your host will share the secret to the perfect chocolate and wine pairing.
+You’ll also get to taste chocolate in a variety of sweet items, including a delicious taco topped with a savory mole sauce -- a rich mixture of chilies, spices and chocolate that dates back to the early 1800s.
+Because chocolate can be sweet or savory, your host will also share its relationship with wine and allow you to sample the perfect chocolate and wine pairing.

 Guests who wish to stay in town to shop or explore independently are welcome to do so, but must make their own way back to the ship.